Your starting point and strategies will differ depending on what kind of material you are looking for, and for what purpose you are searching.

 What is an online resource?

-An online resource is the name we give to a collection of online information, normally brought together by a single publisher for learning and research.
-Just as the Library purchases books and other physical materials for the library, we buy online resources too.
-Some are focused on a specific subject area; some contain information in particular formats.
-Some resources are very broad in scope and useful for all types of subject areas; some are much more specialist.
+An online resource is a collection of digital content.
+Just as we purchase physical materials for the Library, we buy e-material too.
+There are other high quality resources that are freely available.
+Some resources focus on a specific subject area; others focus on particular formats.
+Some resources are broad in scope and useful for numerous subject areas; some are more specialist.

 Athens is an Access Management System that enables secure access to many of our online resources.
 For guidance, depending on type of material and where you are accessing from, see the Athens area of our website.